superfly/docs/reference/fly-launch.html.md

 ## What happens if I say yes to importing an existing config?

-The config specified in that `fly.toml` is used instead of the default config.
+Fly Launch uses the config specified in that `fly.toml` instead of the default config.
 But the scanners continue and may overwrite these imported settings.

 ## Customizing Fly Launch